 Most of the race action in Nome consists of Pro Class teams putting together a plan to repair their snowmachines for the return race to Fairbanks.
 The City of Nome hosts the Iron Dog headquarters in the Fire Hall and the racers in the City Garage where the Pro Class teams will schedule “work time” to repair their snowmobiles on the clock.
 Every minute spent working on their machines counts toward their course time, so it can get exciting inside the garage.

-Look for a live camera feed for 2016, we’re hoping to show you even more action this year!
+Watch the live feed for 2017 at irondog.org/live2017, we’re hoping to show you even more action this year!

 In between repairs, rest and recuperation – the Iron Dog staff and volunteers prepare a local community celebration to recognize the Recreational Class riders and award some great halfway prizes, including a $10,000 “Gold Rush” cash prize sponsored by Donlin Gold going to the fastest Pro Class team into Nome.